sreachtools/SReachTools/docs/index.md

 ## Can you show me some examples of SReachTools working?

 See the [examples page](https://unm-hscl.github.io/SReachTools/examples/).
-They are also available in SReachTools code base, see `examples/*.m`.
+They are also available in SReachTools code base, see the `examples/` folder.

 ## How do I install this toolbox?
 What are the dependencies?